semgrep/semgrep-docs/docs/contributing/semgrep-contributing.md

           - types-PyYAML
 ```

-Finally, you will need to manually add the original package to `cli/setup.py` in the `install_requires` list variable.
+Finally, manually add the original package to `cli/setup.py` in the `install_requires` list variable.
 You can find the version number either in the `Pipfile.lock` changes or by looking up online the most recent major version of the package.

 ```
 install_requires = [